JavedAnsari123/Pan_card_tempering/README.md

 # Pan_card_tempering
-Check  Pancard image against the original to detect if it is tempered.
+Check Uploaded Pancard image against the original to detect if it is tempered or not.